obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 <!-- placeholder to force blank line before included text --> <!-- include: TaskPropertyExamples.test.custom_grouping_by_task.done_docs.approved.md -->

 - ```group by function task.done.format("YYYY-MM-DD dddd")```
-  - Like "group by task.done", except it uses an empty string instead of "No done date" if there is no done date.
+  - Like "group by done", except it uses an empty string instead of "No done date" if there is no done date.

 <!-- placeholder to force blank line after included text --> <!-- endInclude -->